World Cup Semi-Final Results 2018: Highlights, Twitter Reaction from Tuesday

 France struggled to keep Hazard in check as the opening half wore on, with Fox Soccer showing one good chance for U.S. audiences:

-The Red Devils kept the pressure on, but found France goalkeeper Hugo Lloris a stubborn presence.
+The Red Devils kept the pressure on, but they found France goalkeeper Hugo Lloris a stubborn presence.
 UK viewers can see one of the Tottenham Hotspur stopper's best saves:

 France's attempts to counter rested largely on the pace and ingenuity of Kylian Mbappe.
-The 19-year-old forward ran Belgium ragged on the right, stretching the flank and keeping the supply lines open to Antoine Griezmann and Olivier Giroud.
+The 19-year-old forward ran Belgium ragged, stretching the right flank and keeping the supply lines open to Antoine Griezmann and Olivier Giroud.

 Many of Les Bleus' best chances fell to the latter, but his radar in front of goal continued to let him down: